FirstRand

 FirstRand Limited, also referred to as FirstRand Group, is the holding company of FirstRand Bank, and is a financial services provider in South Africa.
 It is one of the financial services providers licensed by the Reserve Bank of South Africa, the national banking regulator.
-FirstRand Group is Africa’s largest listed financial services institution, with over $100 billion AUM across Africa, the UK, and India.
+FirstRand Group is Africa’s largest listed financial services institution, with over R1.7 trillion in assets under management (AUM) across Africa, the UK, and India.

+The company operates through various divisions, including First National Bank (FNB) for commercial banking, Rand Merchant Bank (RMB) for corporate and investment banking, WesBank for vehicle and asset financing, and Ashburton for asset management.

 Overview

 Listed on the JSE and the Namibian Stock Exchange, FirstRand Limited is one of the largest financial institutions in South Africa, and provides banking, insurance and investment products and services to retail, commercial, corporate and public sector customers.
-In addition to South Africa, the group operates in eight key African countries, namely, Botswana, Namibia, Swaziland, Lesotho, Zambia, Mozambique, Tanzania, Ghana and Nigeria.
+In addition to South Africa, the group operates in eight key African countries: Botswana, Namibia, Swaziland, Lesotho, Zambia, Mozambique, Tanzania, Ghana and Nigeria.
 FirstRand Bank has branches in London, Guernsey and India.

-FirstRand executes its strategy through a portfolio of leading financial services franchises; Rand Merchant Bank (RMB), the corporate and investment bank; First National Bank (FNB), the retail and commercial bank; WesBank, an instalment finance provider; and Ashburton Investments, the group's asset management business.
+FirstRand executes its strategy through a portfolio of financial services franchises.
+These include Rand Merchant Bank (RMB), a corporate and investment bank; First National Bank (FNB), a commercial bank; WesBank, an instalment finance provider; and Ashburton Investments, an asset management business.

 The group has its headquarters in Johannesburg, South Africa.
-FirstRand is one of the five largest banking groups in South Africa and sub-Saharan Africa.
+It is one of the five largest banking groups in South Africa and sub-Saharan Africa.